Enforcing Katz and PageRank Centrality Measures in Complex Networks: Numerical examples

 In our numerical experiments, we solve the QP problems presented in Sections~\ref{sec:QP-Katz} and~\ref{sec:QP-PageRank} using PS-IPM (Proximal Stabilised-Interior Point Method), see \cite{MR4594481,CIPOLLA2023} for related theoretical details.
 This method is particularly well-suited for problems characterised by inherent ill-conditioning of the problem's data.
 The presence of the Proximal-Stabilization induces a Primal-Dual Regularization that is particularly helpful for the numerical back-solvers used for the IPM-related linear systems.
 Indeed, the computationally intensive part of IPMs for the QPs here considered is represented by the solution of a linear system of the form

 where $\Theta^{-1}={X}^{-1}{S} $ is a diagonal IPM iteration dependent matrix responsible for the identification of the \textit{active-variables}.
 Such a matrix has the unpleasant feature of exhibiting some of the elements converging to zero and some of the elements converging to infinity when the optimization process approaches convergence to the optimum.
-When the Primal-Dual Regularization is not considered, i.e., when $\rho=\delta=0$, it is possible to prove that the matrices $L\Theta L^T$ have diverging condition numbers.
+When the Primal-Dual Regularization is not considered, i.e., when $\rho=\delta=0$, it is possible to prove that the matrices $L\Theta L^{\top}$ have diverging condition numbers.
 As a consequence, the related Newton directions could be affected by numerical instabilities responsible for preventing the successful numerical convergence of the method.
 Instead, as it is apparent from \eqref{eq:schur_IPM}, the use of Primal-Dual regularization, i.e., when $\rho>0$ and $\delta>0$, allows a uniform control on the conditioning of the matrices $S_{\rho,\delta}$.
 As a consequence, the related IPMs are able to solve successfully also problems characterized by an inherent ill-conditioning, such as those arising when enforcing the PageRank centrality vector, see, e.g., the first column of Tables~\ref{tab:S1-PR_tab1},~\ref{tab:S1-PR_tab2},~\ref{tab:S2-PR_tab1} and~\ref{tab:S2-PR_tab2}.
 It is important to note, moreover, that in our numerical experiments, we solve the linear systems involving matrices as in \eqref{eq:schur_IPM} using \texttt{Matlab}'s \texttt{chol} function.
-As the numerical results presented in the next sections will show, for sufficiently sparse graphs, the Cholesky factors do not show significant fill-in, see the column ``\texttt{nnz Chol.} of eq. \eqref{eq:schur_IPM}'' in all the tables presented in the remainder of this work.
-Finally, concerning the IPM-related hyperparameters used in our numerical experimentation we used $\rho=\delta=10^{-10}$ and $\texttt{StopTol}=10^{-8}$.
-Such a high level of accuracy is necessary when computing perturbations able to match the relative order in the target centralities and motivates the use of second-order methods in this particular context.
+As the numerical results presented in the next sections will show, for sufficiently sparse graphs, the Cholesky factors do not show significant fill-in, see the column ``\texttt{nnz Chol.} of eq. \eqref{eq:schur_IPM}'' in all the tables presented in the remainder of this work. {It is crucial to recognize that solving the linear system \eqref{eq:schur_IPM}—and in particular, computing its associated Cholesky factorization—dominates the overall computational cost of our approach.
+This complexity serves as a key indicator of our method's scalability.
+In general, the dimension of \eqref{eq:schur_IPM} corresponds to the number of linear constraints in the quadratic program in standard form, as reflected by the first dimension of the matrix $L$ in \eqref{eq:p1katz_standard_form_L1_Final} and \eqref{eq:p1PR_standard_form_Final}.
+As discussed in Sections \ref{sec:QP-Katz} and \ref{sec:QP-PageRank}, assuming that the sparsity pattern of the perturbation contains $O(n)$ non-zero elements, the number of such constraints is also $O(n)$ (with the constant factor depending on whether we consider the Katz or PageRank model and on the impact of the $1$-norm induced sparsification).}